Go on the fishing trip of your lifetime.

 There are three things you need to catch one of these:

-A Stealthy, Quiet Approach: You know your casting capabilities, if you can reach, stop and make the cast.
-Getting unnecessarily close will most likely spook off the fish.
+A Stealthy, Quiet Approach: Know your casting capabilities, if you are in range, stop and make the cast.
+Getting unnecessarily close will most likely spook the fish.

 Make Your First Cast Count: Presenting too close will frighten the fish.
 Presenting too far away will result in the fish not seeing the fly.
-An accurate, aggressive cast is required.
+An accurate cast is required.

 A Bucket Load of Luck: Following all the rules, doesn’t guarantee you a trigger.
 They can be incredibly tricky at times, hence the nickname ‘Tricky Triggers’!